www.scantips.com

 Pixels of Sensor Width is the largest dimension in pixels of the sensor image the camera took (if 6000x4000, then 6000 is the width here, even if you hold it vertical on end).
 Pixels are only used in calculations in pixels (not used at all in film cases).
 Only sensor size, focal length and time (and Not pixels) compute other lengths in mm or degrees.
 Megapixels are shown so you can check that your sensor size dimensions are entered correctly, and megapixels within a few tenths is adequate accuracy.
 However camera specifications do round off specified values of sensor size in mm, aspect ratio, and focal length, all of those affect exact precision.

-The 500 Rule was for 35 mm film size (called FF for Full Frame here), and it does not account for other sensor sizes, and it is NOT about exposure.
+The 500 Rule was for 35 mm film size (may be called FF for Full Frame here), and it did not account for other sensor sizes, and it is NOT about exposure (it is only about tracking motion).
 Using a cropped sensor must adjust for crop factor, either Rule / crop factor, or Rule / (focal length x crop factor) is the same thing.
 Then this difference makes any printed Rule number be ambiguous without explanation of how it applies to sensor size.

 If using a "Rule", it divides Rule by Focal Length to get Seconds.
 But those seconds won't give the same star trail effect on a smaller cropped sensor.
 If the same lens, the Earth rotates at the same rate across the pixels, but the cropped sensor is smaller.
 The star would cross the smaller sensor faster, so there is greater blur.
 And cropped DOF CoC is smaller for same reason.
 So if hoping for same limited blur effect when using a crop sensor, fewer seconds are necessary.
 This calculator does not know if you already divided your rule to compensate, so it doesn't divide your stated rule.
 If using "Rule", you must divide that "Rule" by your crop factor first, and the calculator should guide you with that as you go.